saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/javascript.md

 ## Summary

-We've gone over using Selenium to select from a drop down using the drop down list, or XPath to find an element within the dropdown list.
+In this tip, we've gone over using Selenium to select from a drop down using the drop down list, or XPath to find an element within the dropdown list.

-Hopefully this tip will help you breeze through selecting items from a dropdown list.
+Hopefully this will help you when selecting items from a dropdown list.

 Happy Testing!